openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

    disks before every new attempt.
 One option is to enable the automated cleanup functionality in Ironic, which will zap the disks every time that a node is released.
-The same process can be executed manually or only for some target nodes, see `cleaning instructions in the Ironic doc`.
+The same process can be executed manually or only for some target nodes, see `cleaning instructions in the Ironic documentation`_.

 .. note::